-The 2014 Draconid meteor shower will peak on October 7.
+The 2014 Draconid meteor shower will peak on October 8 and 9.
 The best time to view the shower for those in the Northern Hemisphere is right after nightfall.
-Unfortunately, a full Moon will make it harder to view it.
+Unfortunately, a full Moon will make it hard to view the meteors.

 The Draconid meteor shower, also sometimes known as the Giacobinids, is one of the two meteor showers to annually grace the skies in October.
-The Draconids owe their name to the constellation Draco the Dragon, the shower’s radiant point, and are created when the Earth passes through the dust debris left by comet 21 P/ Giacobini-Zinner.
-The comet takes around 6.6 years to make a single revolution around the Sun.
+The Draconids owe their name to the constellation Draco the Dragon, and are created when the Earth passes through the dust debris left by comet 21 P/ Giacobini-Zinner.
+The comet takes about 6.6 years to make a single revolution around the Sun.

 Although the Draconids have been responsible for some of the most spectacular meteor showers in recorded history, most recently in 2011, most astronomers and sky gazers consider these to be one of the least interesting meteor showers in during the year.

 The Orionids are the second meteor shower in October.
 It usually peaks around October 21.